jz-fun/jz-fun.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome to Zhuo's Lab!
-This lab is called Efficient Machine Learning Lab.
+Welcome to Zhuo's Lab, wnich is called **Super Efficient Machine Learning Lab**.
 We are focusing on developing novel and efficient learning algoritms for both：
 - **Artificial Intelligence** (e.g. LLMs, Diffusion models, Optimization Algorithms ...) and，
-- **Theoretical Machine Learning** (e.g. Variational Inference, Stein's method, Gaussian processes ...) problems!
+- **Theoretical Machine Learning** (e.g. Variational Inference, Theorys for Transfer Learning, Stein's method, Gaussian processes ...) problems!

 Zhuo Sun is a tenure-track Assistant Professor in the School of Statistics and Data Science at the Shanghai University of Finance and Economics, starting from July 2025.
-- Before joining the lovely family of SUFE, he was a senior research scientist at Huawei, working on **post-training & model compression of large language models**.
+- Before joining the lovely family of SUFE, he was a senior research scientist at Huawei, working on __post-training & model compression_ of large language models.
-- Previously, he received his Ph.D. in Machine Learning and Computational Statistics on **variational inference, meta-learning, Monte Carlo...** from University College London and a master degree in statistical science from University of Oxford.
+- Previously, he received his Ph.D. in Machine Learning and Computational Statistics on __variational inference, meta-learning, Monte Carlo..._ from University College London and a master degree in statistical science from University of Oxford.
 He is looking for self-motivated PhD/Master/Interns.

 ---